 Led by Christina Smyth, it met and spoke with people living in poverty in Hammersmith & Fulham, and reported to the council in the spring.

 For more details email Tom Conniffe email@example.com.

 - Business Commission

-The Business Commission is lead by two successful business people and is working with traders large and small in Hammersmith & Fulham to discover what more the council can do to help them thrive.
+The Business Commission was lead by two successful business people and worked with traders large and small in Hammersmith & Fulham to discover what more the council could do to help them thrive.

 Greg Jackson, CEO of Octopus Energy, and Sophie Devonshire, CEO of The Caffeine Partnership, head up a team of business experts who began their work last year.
 Their report, Upstream, was published in March 2017.